-- There are 50 villagers in total.
-All of them are human. - All of them have a +6 bonus to Charisma (Deception) rolls.
-They try to hide their level of skill, as well as their class abilities, if present.
+- ► There are 50 villagers in total.
+All of them are human. - All of them have a +1d6 bonus to deception rolls.
+They try to hide their level of skill, as well as any special abilities, if present.
 To adventurers, they try to appear as "extremely average villagers." - All of them have varying levels of training and expertise, but all of them are armed.
 If questioned about them carrying weapons, they laugh and smile and say "Well, these are dangerous times, what with monsters and villains roaming about." - All of them know how to use the region's teleportation circles and can use them with ease.